Discernment

 “We need [women’s] visible leadership.
 How visible?
 As visible as your church’s complementarianism allows.”

 (This is also the teaching session in which Jen made her infamous remarks about menstruation helping women to understand the gospel differently from men, which is not only a private and potentially uncomfortable subject to address in public – especially for an audience of men – it’s a patently ridiculous teaching.
 Menstruation teaches us nothing about the gospel.
 The two subjects are completely unrelated.
-Also, aside from Jen, I’ve never heard a single woman say her period helped her understand the shedding of Christ’s blood better.)
+Also, aside from Jen, I’ve never heard a single woman say her period helped her better understand the shedding of Christ’s blood.)

 Again, one of the reasons it’s especially problematic for Jen to be teaching men, or to even to seem to be teaching men, is that she openly and unashamedly wears the label of complementarian.
-Boldly proclaiming complementarianism while actually or apparently teaching men muddies the waters and confuses the women who follow her as to what the Bible truly teaches about the role of women in the church.
+Boldly proclaiming complementarianism while teaching men muddies the waters and confuses the women who follow her as to what the Bible truly teaches about the role of women in the church.
 Are there times when it is technically not a violation of Scripture for a woman to speak with men in the audience?
 Yes (see #7 here).
 But weigh the impact Jen has on the church by speaking to men against the counter-evangelicultural impact someone of her stature could have by flagrantly refusing to teach men.
 Which would cause more people to sit up and take notice, set a better example for Christian women, and have a more biblical influence on the church?

 Another concern about Jen is that she seems to be increasingly associating and appearing with false or problematic teachers.

 In 2013, Jen wrote a blog post entitled, The Next Beth Moore in which she spoke glowingly of Beth Moore, her teaching, and one of her books.
-She has also had several friendly and/or affirming interactions with Beth on Twitter, and has pointed women to Beth’s writing.
+She has also had several friendly and/or affirming interactions with Beth on X, and has pointed women to Beth’s writing.
 Jen has appeared on the IF: Gathering podcast with Jennie Allen (to discuss and promote Women of the Word), and has written a devotional for Lysa TerKeurst’s Proverbs 31 blog.

 During LifeWay’s 2018 Abundance conferences, Jen appeared alongside Lisa Harper, Raechel Myers, Amanda Bible Williams, Christine Caine, Jennie Allen, Kelly Minter, Whitney Capps (of Lysa TerKeurst’s Proverbs 31 Ministries), and others.